• 2021

 Forthcoming

 Examines what kind of human engagement with AI-generated text rises to the level of authorship for copyright purposes.
-Argues that editing must constitute genuine "collaborative writing" — not mere correction or selection — to satisfy the human cause requirement.
+Argues that editing must constitute genuine creative collaboration — not mere correction or selection — to satisfy the human cause requirement.
 Develops a three-tier framework comparing US and EU approaches.

 [Link forthcoming]